nile4000/visuAI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Support
+If you have any questions or issues, please contact nile4000.

+## License
+This project is licensed under the MIT License.